OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ```

-In the standard setup, all the Java bytecode and app data is in the file <code>classes.dex</code> in the app root directory.
+In the standard setup, all the Java bytecode and app data is in the file `classes.dex` in the app root directory.
 This file conforms to the Dalvik Executable Format (DEX), an Android-specific way of packaging Java programs.
 Most Java decompilers take plain class files or JARs as input, so you need to convert the classes.dex file into a JAR first.
-You can do this with <code>dex2jar</code> or <code>enjarify</code>.
+You can do this with `dex2jar` or `enjarify`.

 Once you have a JAR file, you can use any free decompiler to produce Java code.
 In this example, we'll use the CFR decompiler.
 CFR is under active development, and brand-new releases are available on the author's website.
 CFR was released under an MIT license, so you can use it freely even though its source code is not available.

-The easiest way to run CFR is through <code>apkx</code>, which also packages <code>dex2jar</code> and automates extraction, conversion, and decompilation.
+The easiest way to run CFR is through `apkx`, which also packages `dex2jar` and automates extraction, conversion, and decompilation.
 Install it:

 ```
 $ git clone https://github.com/b-mueller/apkx